The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Information on preventing and managing heat stress during extreme heat events.

-Information on keeping safe during winter weather including staying safe when travelling, grit bins, loss of utilities, frozen or burst pipes and snow and flooding.
+Information on keeping safe during winter weather.
+Includes travelling, grit bins, loss of utilities, frozen or burst pipes and snow and flooding.

 Information about staying safe online, including: social media, apps, online fraud, cyber bullying, deleting your browser history and reporting online crime to the police.